Work

 Univer (opens in a new tab) 🌌 is a framework for building office suites, including documents, spreadsheets and slides.
 It's highly extensible and can be embedded into other applications.
 Univer now has been adopted by several companies.

-I joined Univer in its very early stage as Head of Engineering and Chief Architecture.
+I joined Univer in its very early stage as Teach Lead and Architecture.
 I designed its architecture, coded lots of core parts, lead its development, supervise the engineering team and support other engineers.

 Technical Contributions